European and Middle Eastern Languages

 Support for Home Students

-- Tuition Fee Loan:
+Tuition Fee Loan:

-Home students undertaking their first undergraduate degree do not need to pay their course fees up front.
-Instead, they are eligible to apply for a tuition fee loan from the UK government.
-This loan covers the full cost of tuition fees (currently capped at £9,535 per year for 2026 entry), meaning that students do not need to make any payments while they are studying.
-Repayments of this loan only begin after graduation and once the graduate’s income is above a certain threshold. - Oxford Bursaries and Support:
+Home students undertaking their first undergraduate degree do not need to pay tuition fees upfront.
+They are eligible to apply for a tuition fee loan from the UK government, which covers the full cost of tuition (currently capped at £9,535 per year for 2026 entry).
+Repayments commence only after graduation, once the graduate’s income exceeds a specified threshold.

-For 2026 entry, Oxford will continue to offer one of the most generous bursary packages among UK universities.- Home students from households with an income of around £50,000 or less may be entitled to financial assistance from Oxford in the form of a bursary.
+• Home students from households with an income of around £50,000 or less may qualify for financial assistance in the form of a bursary.

-These bursaries do not need to be repaid and are designed to help cover essential living expenses.
+These bursaries are non-repayable and are designed to help cover essential living expenses.

-- Living Costs Support (Government):
+Living Costs Support (Government):

-The UK government also provides maintenance loans or grants to eligible Home students.
-These are intended to contribute to day-to-day living costs such as rent, food, and study expenses.
-The exact amount a student can receive depends on their household income and where they will be living during their studies. - Eligibility of EU, EEA, and Swiss Nationals:
+The UK government also provides maintenance loans or grants to eligible Home students, intended to contribute to day-to-day expenses such as rent, food, and study materials.
+The amount awarded depends on the student’s household income and their place of residence during studies.

-Since 1 August 2021, changes following Brexit mean that EU, EEA, and Swiss nationals can only access UK student finance if they hold UK citizens’ rights.
-This includes students with:- Pre-settled or settled status under the EU Settlement Scheme, or
+Following Brexit, since 1 August 2021, EU, EEA, and Swiss nationals can access UK student finance only if they hold UK citizens’ rights.
+This includes students with:

-Irish citizenship covered under the Common Travel Area arrangement.
+• Irish citizenship covered under the Common Travel Area arrangement.

 Students from the Islands